Name of Organization: Sam Onyemaechi Humanitarian Foundation.

 Aims and Objectives

-The impact of the underlying problem on the target population.
+The impact of the underlying project on the target population.

 S/N DESCRIPTION AMOUNT